McTavishLab/physcraper/docs/mds/PhyscraperRun.md

 ### Starting with your own tree

 If the tree you want to update is not posted to the OpenTree website, you need to match the labels on your tree to taxa using the [OpenTree Bulk Taxonomic Name Resolution Service](https://tree.opentreeoflife.org/curator/tnrs/).
-Download your matched names, unzip the folder, and pass the "json" file that is output from the OpenTree Bulk TNRS tool as `--taxon_info` argument:
+Download your matched names, unzip the folder, and pass the "json" file that is output from the OpenTree Bulk TNRS tool as `--taxon_info` or `-ti` argument:

     physcraper_run.py [-tf TREE_FILE] [-tfs TREEFILE_SCHEMA] [-a ALIGNMENT] [-as ALIGNMENT_SCHEMA] [-ti TAXON_INFO_JSONFILE]  [-o OUTPUT]